flyte/mqtt-io/README.md

 ### Streams

-Transmit data by publishing to the `home/stream/<stream_write_name>` topic.
+Transmit data by publishing to the `home/stream/<stream_name>` topic.
 In the following example, this would be `home/stream/serialtx`.

-Receive data from a stream by subscribing to the `home/stream/<stream_read_name>` topic.
+Receive data from a stream by subscribing to the `home/stream/<stream_name>` topic.
 In the following example, this would be `home/stream/serialrx`.

-The stream data is parsed using Python's `string_escape` to allow the transfer of control characters.
+#### New in v2.0.0+

+- The stream config has changed from requiring `stream_reads` and `stream_writes` sections to just using the `stream_modules` entry to configure both.
+- Stream data is not encoded or decoded.
+Data read from the stream is published to MQTT in its original binary form and data received in MQTT messages is written to the stream unchanged.

 ```yaml
 mqtt: